If you practice the Islamic faith and observe Sharia law using a regular forex trading account,

 Trading in an Islamic account may have some drawbacks but virtually all eliminate rollover swaps on overnight positions, at least for a limited time.
 Holding forex trades overnight can be a risky way to trade unless you place protective stop-loss orders or have deep pockets.

 Also, day trading strategies that close out positions by 5 p.m.
-EST do not require rollovers, so using them in a regular account should not involve Riba, but if you’re a long-term trend trader with deep pockets who intends to run overnight positions on a regular basis, then use a broker with unlimited time to hold positions such as Orbex and ThinkMarkets.
+EST do not require rollovers, so using them in a regular account should not involve Riba, but if you’re a long-term trend trader with deep pockets who intends to run overnight positions on a regular basis, then use a broker with unlimited time to hold positions.

-Finally, if you need to improve your knowledge on forex trading, easyMarkets and ThinkMarkets have some of the best educational resources among the brokers reviewed here.
+Finally, if you need to improve your knowledge on forex trading, tap into some best educational resources on Benzinga.